Magic Empire Global Limited (MEGL) Reveals an Earnings Mystery

 MEGL’s Market Performance

-During the last 5 trading sessions, MEGL fell by -91.53%, in comparison to the 20-day moving average.
-In addition, Magic Empire Global Limited saw -91.53% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MEGL rose by +25.05%, in comparison to the 20-day moving average.
+In addition, Magic Empire Global Limited saw -85.95% in overturn over a single year, with a tendency to cut further losses.